Microsoft/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="set-adsynctoolsconsistencyguid"></a>Set-ADSyncToolsConsistencyGuid

 ### <a name="synopsis"></a>STRESZCZENIE
-Ustawianie mS-Ds-ConsistencyGuid dla użytkownika usługi AD
+Ustaw mS-ds-ConsistencyGuid na użytkownika usługi AD

 ### <a name="syntax"></a>SKŁADNIA